esmuellert/nvim-eslint/tests/e2e/parity/README.md

 ## Prerequisites
 - Neovim 0.11 (latest stable release, currently 0.11.4) or newer so `vim.fs.root` and ESLint integration behave identically to CI.
-- Node.js LTS (the workflow pins version 20) and PNPM 10.
+- Node.js LTS (the workflow requests `lts/*`) and PNPM 9 LTS.
 The GitHub Actions workflow mirrors the [pnpm/action-setup](https://github.com/pnpm/action-setup) example: install PNPM via the action first, then initialize Node.js with `actions/setup-node` to enable caching.
 - Python 3.10+ for the helper scripts.
 - Network access to clone the `turborepo` fixture unless you supply `NVIM_ESLINT_FIXTURE` yourself.